Vibration therapy is often associated with fitness and physical therapy. However, did you know that it also has applications for the pelvic floor?

 We're breaking down the latest research on pelvic floor muscle (PFM) strength to find out exactly how this information could potentially change women's lives for the better.
 Electric stimulation is sometimes used along with vibration therapy to treat a range of nerve and muscle issues.

-But before we dive in deeper, let's take a minute to clarify some terms.
+But, how do you know if you should explore e-stim or vibration therapy?
+Before we dive in deeper, let's take a minute to clarify some terms.

 What is electric stimulus?